apache/doris-website/ecosystem/spark-doris-connector.md

 1. How to write Bitmap type

-    In Spark SQL, when writing data through insert into, if the target table of doris contains data of type `BITMAP` or `HLL`, you need to set the parameter `doris.ignore-type` to the corresponding type and map the columns through `doris.write.fields`.
+    In Spark SQL, when writing data through insert into, if the target table of doris contains data of type `BITMAP` or `HLL`, you need to set the option `doris.ignore-type` to the corresponding type and map the columns through `doris.write.fields`.
 The usage is as follows:

     **BITMAP**
     ```sql